-Is it Licensed, NNLW or NLW?
+Is it Licensed, Notifiable Non-licensed Works or Non-Licensed Works?

-Work on the lower risk or non-friable asbestos containing materials will not necessarily require an LARC.
+Work on lower risk or non-friable asbestos containing materials will not necessarily require a LARC.
 If the material is in good condition and will not be degraded by the planned works then it is likely to be classed as NLW.
 If the material is low risk but in poor condition or likely to be significantly damaged during removal it will most likely be classed as NNLW.

 NLW and NNLW